fmerg/pymerkle/README.md

 - Before calculating the hash any interior node, prepend both of its parents' hashes with the unit hexadecimal `0x01`

-See [here](https://flawed.net.nz/2018/02/21/attacking-merkle-trees-with-a-second-preimage-attack/) for some insight into this kind of attack and the way to defend against it.
+See [here](https://flawed.net.nz/2018/02/21/attacking-merkle-trees-with-a-second-preimage-attack/) for some insight.